Get to know GameFrame

 Game Play

-• player’s spaceship on the left
+• the player’s spaceship on the left

 • asteroids